PerpetualHelp/python-line-profiler/README.md

 Possible issues based on the current code.
 If you run into these issues, please open an [issue](https://github.com/PerpetualHelp/python-line-profiler/issues):
 1. Import aliasing (`import numpy as np`) could cause issues.
 2. Relative imports with more than one level of namespace packages will likely cause problems.
+3. Changing environments without reloading the window will likely cause issues.

 ## Release Notes